hayden-fr/ComfyUI-Model-Manager/README.md

 - Read, edit and save notes.
 (Saved as a `.txt` file beside the model).
   - `Ctrl+s` or `⌘+S` to save a note when the textarea is in focus.
   - Autosave can be enabled in settings.
 (Note: Once the model info view is closed, the undo history is lost.)
+  - Automatically search the web for model info and save as notes with a single button.
 - Change or remove a model's preview image.
 - View training tags and use the random tag generator to generate prompt ideas.
 (Inspired by the one in A1111.)